Lcrypto/Classical-and-Quantum-Topology-ML-toric-spherical/README.md

 The GitHub repositories referenced in this paper, titled “Spherical and Hyperbolic Toric Topology-Based Codes On Graph Embedding for Ising MRF Models: Classical and Quantum Topology Machine Learning”, contain the source code related to the research [https://doi.org/10.48550/arXiv.2307.15778](https://arxiv.org/abs/2307.15778).

-Coded based Sparse Matrix Factorization application represented bellow:
+Codes on the Graph based Sparse Matrix Factorization application represented bellow:

 The Sparse Factorization (SF) can thus be formulated as the following optimization problem: